 • Hidden Costs.
 Shrinking Margins.
 It’s Time for a Tariff Strategy

-The Trump-era tariffs—potentially reaching 54% on imports—are reshaping global supply chains, and the EV battery testing Industry is no exception.
-With a heavy reliance on imported testing equipment, advanced diagnostic tools, and specialized battery technologies, companies in this sector face rising costs, operational delays, and shrinking margins.
-Businesses must adapt their strategies to thrive in this volatile environment.
+The Trump-era tariffs—potentially as high as 54% on imports—are reshaping global supply chains, and the Future of EV Manufacturing Industry is no exception.
+With increasing reliance on imported batteries, advanced manufacturing equipment, and critical raw materials, the industry faces rising costs, operational disruptions, and regulatory complexities.
+Automakers and suppliers must rethink their strategies to adapt to this evolving landscape.

 • Published: April 2025